Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 \subsubsection{Results}

 Table \ref{tab:val2_lm} summarizes the results of the analysis model validation for estimation of $Q = \beta_1$, the regression coefficient on NER in the linear regression of TFR on NER.
-MINTS results in the best overall performance, with the smallest MAE in all experiments except MAR 80\%, where MINTS has the second smallest MAE after pan Fixed Effects.
+MINTS has the smallest MAE out of the multiple imputation methods considered in all but the MAR 80\% experiment.
 MINTS also has the smallest FMI in all experiments and close to nominal coverage in all but the MNAR 40\% experiment.
-Out of the previously existing methods, pan Fixed Effects performs the best overall, with the smallest MAE in the MAR 80\% experiment and the second smallest MAE in all other experiments.
-Pan Fixed Effects also results in good coverage for the MCAR and MAR experiments and has the closest to nominal coverage for the MNAR 40\% experiment.
+Out of the previously existing methods, pan Fixed Effects performs the best overall with the smallest MAE in the MAR 80\% experiment and the closest to nominal coverage in the MNAR 40\% experiment.
+The data augmentation approach based on MINTS has the smallest MAE and closest to nominal coverage in the MNAR experiments, but falls behind several multiple imputation methods in the experiments where the MAR assumption is satisfied.

-We additionally considered an analysis model validation exercise using a random intercept analysis model for the regression of TFR on NER.
+We also considered a validation exercise using a random intercept analysis model for the regression of TFR on NER.
 For the 10\% rate of simulated missingness, MINTS has the best performance for estimation of the fixed effect coefficient on NER in the random intercept analysis model.
-The pan Random Effects method tends to perform the best for estimation of the fixed effect coefficient at higher rates of missingness, while MINTS performs the best for estimation of the variance of the random intercepts.
-Full results for the random intercept analysis model validation exercise can be found in the Appendix.
+The pan Random Effects model tends to perform the best for estimation of the fixed effect coefficient at higher rates of missingness, while MINTS performs the best for estimation of the variance of the random intercepts.
+Full details of this analysis model validation exercise can be found in Section 4 of the Supplementary Material (\cite{LiuRaftery2025}).